cert-manager/website/content/docs/installation/best-practice.md

 and each component will cache the metadata and sometimes the entire resource in memory, so as to reduce the load on the Kubernetes API server.

-For example, if the cluster contains very many CertificateRequest resources, you will need to increase the memory limit of the controller Pod.
+If your cluster contains a high volume of `CertificateRequest` resources such as when using many ephemeral or short lived certificates rotated frequently, you will need to increase the memory limit of the controller Pod.

 #### CPU